marick/patterned/README.md

 "a match of :b and 3"
 ```

 Rest arguments are supported.
-Here's a typical recursive implementation
+Here's a typical recursive implementation of a sequence function:

 ```clojure
 (defpatterned count-sequence